bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 - Custom `handle_type` that has muliple values required for `close_handle`
 - Shows the option to use `const handle_type & h` for `is_valid` and `close_handle`
-- Also the constructor of `unique_handle` that accepts multiple arguments is useful in this scenario
+- The constructor of `unique_handle` that accepts multiple arguments is useful in this scenario

 ```cpp